p32929/notes/README.md

-# 9Notes - Advanced Note-Taking App
+# 9Notes - Offline-First Note-Taking App

-A modern, feature-rich note-taking application built with React, TypeScript, and Tailwind CSS.
+A modern, **offline-first** note-taking application that works entirely in your browser.
+No internet required, no accounts needed, no data leaves your device.
+Built with React, TypeScript, and Tailwind CSS.

 ## 🌟 Features

+### 🌐 **Offline-First Design**
+- **100% Offline** - Works without internet connection
+- **No Sign-up Required** - Start using immediately
+- **Privacy-Focused** - All data stays on your device
+- **Fast & Reliable** - IndexedDB for instant performance
+- **Cross-Device** - Works on any modern browser

 ### ✨ **Core Functionality**
 - **Rich Text Editor** with TipTap/ProseMirror